This article was updated by the Great British Mag content team on 26 October 2021

 Many visitors to the impressive Stirling Castle have mistaken the resident ghost, known as The Highland Ghost, as a tour guide.
 The gentile ghost walks around in traditional Scottish clothes amongst the visitors.

-Visitors have reported approaching the ghost, who they mistake as a guide, to ask a question but one who vanishes in front of their eyes!
+Visitors have reported approaching the ghost, who they mistake as a guide, to ask a question, when the ghost vanishes in front of their eyes!

 In 1933, The Highland Ghost was reportedly captured on film, though of course there is debate about the validity of the footage.